pyvesync Library↲

 print(outlet.state)

-The last response information is stored in the last_response
+The last response information is stored in the last_response attribute of the device and returns the ResponseInfo object.

 # Get the last response information